 Trust Underlies Effectiveness

-Gelabert-Sanchez's insights help clarify that trust is prerequisite to credibility, influence, and power.
+Gelabert-Sanchez's insights help clarify that trust is a prerequisite to credibility, influence, and power.
 Mutual trust underlies effectiveness.
-That trust is built over time, over good times and bad, as your supervisor assesses your work and the way in which you participate in the organization.
+That trust is built over time, over good times and bad, as your supervisor assesses your work and how you participate in the organization.

 Building trust does not mean that you don't disagree with your supervisor, of course, but rather that you find a way to disagree without rancor.

 If your supervisor trusts you, their loyalty follows because you allow them to focus on the important work of the organization.